-Endpoints · Cloudflare Ruleset Engine docs
+Endpoints

 For example, instead of using the following endpoint:

-PUT /zones/{zone-id}/rulesets/{ruleset-id}
+PUT /zones/<ZONE_ID>/rulesets/<RULESET_ID>

 You can use the following endpoint:

-PUT /zones/{zone-id}/rulesets/phases/{phase-name}/entrypoint
+PUT /zones/<ZONE_ID>/rulesets/phases/<PHASE_NAME>/entrypoint

 To invoke a Cloudflare Rulesets API operation, append the endpoint to the Cloudflare API base URL:

-For authentication instructions, see Getting Started: Requests in the Cloudflare API documentation.
+For authentication instructions, refer to Getting Started: Requests in the Cloudflare API documentation.

-For help with endpoints and pagination, see Getting Started: Endpoints.
+For help with endpoints and pagination, refer to Getting Started: Endpoints.

 The Cloudflare Rulesets API supports the operations outlined below.
-Visit the associated links for examples.
+Visit the associated links for API endpoints and examples.

 List and view rulesets